 How to make Aloo Baingan Masala in Pressure Cooker:

-3. Add the chopped onions and sauté them for 2-3 minutes.
+- Add the chopped onions and sauté for 2–3 minutes.

-4. Now add green chilies, ginger, and garlic.
-Mix everything and saute for 1 minute.
+- Now add green chilies, ginger, and garlic.
+Mix everything and sauté for 1 minute.

-5. Then add diced tomatoes, and saute for 2 minutes over medium heat.
+- Then add diced tomatoes and sauté for 2 minutes over medium heat.

-6. Add the spices (coriander powder, red chili powder, cumin powder, turmeric powder, salt) and mix everything well.
+- Add the spices (coriander powder, red chili powder, cumin powder, turmeric powder, and salt) and mix everything well.
 Cook for 2 minutes.

-7. Add potatoes, eggplants, dried mango powder, and mix well.
+- Add potatoes, eggplants, and dried mango powder, and mix well.

-8. Next, add the water and mix it well again.
+- Next, add the water and mix well again.

-11. Pressure cook for 2 whistles on high heat.
-Turn off the stove, and let the pressure cool off completely before opening the lid.
+- Pressure cook for 2 whistles on high heat.
+Turn off the stove and let the pressure release completely before opening the lid.

 How to make Instant Pot Aloo Baingan:

-1. Start the instant pot in sauté mode.
+- Start the Instant Pot in Sauté mode.

-2. When the display reads ‘Hot', add oil.
-Once the oil heats up, add cumin seeds, mustard, and asafoetida.
+- When the display reads ‘Hot,’ add the oil.
+Once the oil heats up, add cumin seeds, mustard seeds, and asafoetida.

-3. When the seeds start to splutter and sizzle, add chopped onions and sauté them for 2 minutes.
+- When the seeds start to splutter and sizzle, add the chopped onions and sauté for 2 minutes.

-4. Add green chilies, ginger, and garlic.
-Mix well and saute for another minute.
+- Add green chilies, ginger, and garlic.
+Mix well and sauté for another minute.

-5. Then add tomatoes and stir well.
+- Then add the tomatoes and stir well.
 Sauté for 1 minute.

-6. Now add spices (coriander powder, red chili powder, cumin powder, turmeric powder, salt) and sauté for another 2 more minutes.
+- Now add the spices (coriander powder, red chili powder, cumin powder, turmeric powder, and salt) and sauté for another 2 minutes.

-7. Now just add eggplants, potatoes and mix well.
+- Now add the eggplants and potatoes and mix well.

-10. Cover the instant pot with a lid, set the valve to sealing position.
+- Cover the Instant Pot with the lid and set the valve to the sealing position.

-11. Cook on manual (high pressure) for 4 minutes.
-Do a quick pressure release by sealing the valve from sealing to venting.
+- Cook on Manual (high pressure) for 4 minutes.
+Do a quick pressure release by moving the valve from sealing to venting.
 Once the pin drops, open the lid.
 Serve hot with some garlic tandoori roti or pulao.

 NOTES: